 Cross-Border Charities – read Gareth Morgan’s article in Charity Finance magazine (April 2007) on the issues for charities registered both with the Charity Commission for England and Wales and with OSCR in Scotland (PDF 1 page).

-Professor Gareth G Morgan has also published much more on charity issues in his former work in the Centre for Voluntary Sector Research at Sheffield Hallam University – see www.shu.ac.uk/cvsr You can also follow his comments on Twitter on charity issues and events.
+Professor Gareth G Morgan has also published much more on charity accounting, regulations and wider issues in connection with his former work as Professor of Charity Studies (and now as a Professor Emeritus) in the Centre for Voluntary Sector Research at Sheffield Hallam University – see his entry on the SHU research database.
+For details of his books (which can be ordered from Kubernesis) see the publications page on this site.
+You can also follow his comments on Twitter on a wide range of charity issues and events.